Park Address: 2505 Tuebingen Parkway, Ann Arbor MI 48105

 Open 6 a.m.-midnight with quiet hours beginning at 10 p.m.
 Refer to Chapter 39 of the City of Ann Arbor Code of Ordinances for park regulations and rules.
 Smoking is prohibited, and dogs must be on leash.

 Tuebingen Park is 7 acres in size and located off Tuebingen Parkway in the city's northeast side.
 View the Ann Arbor Parks and Nature Areas map for location context.
 This park is primarily a natural area with exercise activity stations, unpaved trails and a dirt bike course.
 Tuebingen is named after the city of Tübingen, Germany which is one of Ann Arbor's sister cities.

 Tucked away in the natural area you will find the Tuebingen Park Cycling Area which features a dirt/off-road pump track and several downhill dirt jump lines with doubles, tabletops, shark fins, hips, rollers and berms.
-A dirt jumper's playground, Tuebingen Park Cycling Area draws riders from across SE Michigan!
-Tuebingen Park also features a segment of downhill/uphill single-track MTB/XC trail connecting to Stapp Nature Area, and the park is near Traver Creek Nature Area, Leslie Park, Dhu Varren Park and several other parks.
+A dirt jumper's playground, Tuebingen Park Cycling Area draws riders from across southeast Michigan!
+Tuebingen Park also features a segment of downhill/uphill single-track MTB/XC trail connecting to Stapp Nature Area, and the park is near Traver Creek Nature Area, Leslie Park, Dhu Varren Woods Nature Area and several other parks.
 Please note this rider built course is for more experienced riders and is ride at your own risk.
 For any maintenance or safety concerns related to the condition of the course, contact parks staff at [email protected].
 Visit the Bike Recreation page for more information about bike recreation within Ann Arbor parks.